ai for designersMay 29, 20269 min read

 See it live on anthropic.com

-Every earlier model forced you to choose: paste the brand guidelines or the component spec, but not both.
-You were always working with a sampled slice of your design context, then patching in what the model missed.
-Opus 4.8 changes that premise.
+Smaller models force you to choose: paste the brand guidelines or the component spec, but not both.
+At a 200K window you work with a sampled slice of your design context, then patch in what the model missed.
+A million tokens removes that ceiling.
+You load the whole thing.

 What one million tokens actually fits